 Painting kitchen cabinets – I am all done!
 Painting cabinets is exhausting enough the first time around, but painting them twice is just crazy.
 I made the mistake of using a wax as the sealer (for my chalk paint), and it didn’t work for our family (to see more about why I didn’t like the wax, click HERE).
 However, I used a liquid sealer the second time around and am much happier with the result.

 When I repainted the cabinets, I did not sand or prime.
 I simply cleaned off the cabinets and painted (using a brush and small roller) the chalk-type paint.
 However, I did find a few more nicks happened with my second round of paint.
 I assume this has to do with painting over the wax, and the majority of this happened at the kitchen bar where my kids bump the bar stools:

-If you paint over a previously waxed surface, I would suggest a thin coat of primer.
+If you paint over a previously waxed surface, I would suggest sanding and priming.
 I ended up priming under the counter and repainting under the bar.
-So far the nicks aren’t happening any more.
+So far the nicks aren’t happening as often.

 I still had some cabinets left to paint, so I went ahead and primed any of the cabinets that still needed repainted.